 Today, Bryan boasts over 500,000 followers on Instagram, where he documents his daily outfits, which often include a shirt-and-tie combo with pencil skirts and pumps.
 “I never bother about what people think because to me I'm not doing anything wrong,” he said.

-It seems that 2021 agrees with Bryan.
-This year, global fashion search site Lyst reported that a Thom Browne menswear skirt was one of the top-searched items of 2021, marking the first time the silhouette has been on the site’s top trends for men.
+It seems the times agree with Bryan.
+Last year, global fashion search site Lyst reported that a Thom Browne menswear skirt was one of the top-searched items of 2021, marking the first time the silhouette has been on the site’s top trends for men.
 Celebrities like Harry Styles, Bad Bunny, Billy Porter, Kid Cudi, Kanye West, Diddy, and Lil Nas X have chosen skirts on the red carpet and in music videos.
-Just last week, comedian Pete Davidson showed up to the 2021 Met Gala in a Thom Browne dress that he wore with a blazer and sunglasses.
+Last month, Brad Pitt appeared at the premiere of Bullet Train wearing a midi linen skirt.
 And while many designers continue to show men’s and women’s lines on separate runways, some have started to erase gender divisions, with brands like Versace and Balenciaga merging their womenswear and menswear in one collection.

 Despite its recent popularity, skirts in men’s fashion aren’t a new phenomenon.
 According to Jo Paoletti, an independent scholar focused on the history of dress in the United States, it was customary for European men to wear skirts before the 14th century, when they started wearing pants for ease of horse-riding.
 And, up until the 19th century, Paoletti said that young American boys wore skirts until they were old enough for trousers.
 According to her, this is how the skirt became “not only associated with being [a woman] but with being young or not being a grown man.”